FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 ![FTS Logo](FreeTakServerLogo.png)

 FTS is a Python3 implementation of the TAK Server for devices like CivTAK , WinTAK and ITAK, it is cross-platform.
+FreeTAKServer, as of Release 1.3, provides Situational Awareness and other capabilities such as:

+-Data Package upload and retrieval
+- Image transfer and storage
+- COT recording in a database
+- Execution of common task list (using the ExCheck plugin for WinTAK; ATAK plugin only available to users with takmaps.com access)
+- SSL Encryption
+- Command Line Interface for start and stop services
+- API for creation of information such as emergency, Enemy units and so on

+The following features are planned:

+- Web administration
+- Federation Service (Connecting two or more FTS instances)
+- Plugin System
+- Data Sync / mission planning
+- Porting to Android

+see roadmap link below

 ## Community
 This project is currently in *Early Production Stage*.